Unboxing and Setting Up the Samsung Galaxy S8

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Samsung Galaxy S8 supports both fixed PDO's of 2.5 watts (5 volts @ .5 amps) and 7.5 watts (5 volts @ 1.5 amps) as well as programmable power from 2.5 watts to 6 watts (5-12 volts @ .5 amps) for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Samsung Galaxy S8 supports both fixed PDO's of 2.5 watts (5 volts @ .5 amps) and 7.5 watts (5 volts @ 1.5 amps) as well as variable power supply of 2.5 to 6 watts range (5-12 volts @ .5 amps) for charging.
 Note compliance failures were observed.

 Supply Type #1